 Although not directly annexed into the Chinese Empire, the area now known as Vietnam was split into several Kingdoms, which were nominally under the financial control of the Chinese Emperor.
 Although they were largely independent, these Kingdoms would often be forced to pay tribute.

 Unlike the European or Persian style of tributaries, during the Tang Dynasty a tributary would open preferential trade with the Chinese Empire.
-This unique system of tribute allowed for a greater exportation of Chinese values and goods into Vietnam during the formative years of its history.
+This unique system of tribute allowed for greater exportation of Chinese values and goods into Vietnam during the formative years of its history.

 Chinese influence over Vietnam is made obvious by many of the card games played in Vietnam.
 Although Tien Len is a native Vietnamese game, many Vietnamese games are actually bastardizations of popular Chinese games.
 Xap Xam Chuong, for example, is simply the Vietnamese pronunciation of the Chinese game “Sap Sam Cheong.”